sewouter/StratigrapheR/README.md

 Integrated Straigraphy for R
 "# StratigrapheR"

-Run the following code to import the pacakge install_github("sewouter/StratigrapheR")
+Run the following code to import the package:

+install_github("sewouter/StratigrapheR")